 Federal Medicaid law gives states two basic options for Long-Term Care Medicaid income eligibility.
 Some states adopt the medically-needy option under 42 CFR 435.831, which lets applicants with income above a defined limit qualify by spending the excess on medical expenses each month, a process commonly called spend-down.
 Other states adopt the categorical Special Income Limit (SIL) option authorized at 42 USC 1396a(a)(10)(A)(ii)(V), which sets a hard income ceiling at up to 300 percent of the SSI Federal Benefit Rate.
 States that use the SIL approach are called income-cap states.

 Ohio is an income-cap state for Long-Term Care Medicaid.
-The state policy choice was made decades ago and is implemented at OAC 5160:1-6-03.1, which sets the LTC income limit at 300 percent of the federal SSI Federal Benefit Rate.
+The choice is implemented at OAC 5160:1-6-03.1, which sets the LTC income limit at 300 percent of the federal SSI Federal Benefit Rate.
 The 2026 SSI FBR is $994 per month, so the 2026 Ohio LTC SIL is $2,982 per month for a single applicant.

-The hard ceiling creates an obvious problem.
-The median Social Security retired-worker benefit in Ohio runs in the $1,800 to $2,400 per month range.
+The hard ceiling creates a common problem.
 Combined with even modest pensions, IRA required minimum distributions, or part-time work, many applicants have gross monthly income above $2,982 without being remotely wealthy.
-Without a workaround, these applicants would be denied Medicaid because their income is too high, even though they cannot afford the $9,000 to $12,000 per month average cost of Ohio nursing facility care or the substantial cost of HCBS waiver services.
+Without a workaround, these applicants would be denied Medicaid for excess income, even though they cannot afford Ohio nursing facility care, which the CareScout (Genworth) 2025 Cost of Care Survey puts at a median of roughly $9,186 per month for a semi-private room and $10,389 per month for a private room.
 The federal Miller Trust exception at 42 USC 1396p(d)(4)(B) was Congress's solution.
 By routing income through a qualifying irrevocable trust, the applicant gains eligibility while the state still captures any trust balance at death through the remainder beneficiary designation.

-Ohio implements the federal exception at OAC 5160:1-6-03.2, which sets out the state's specific requirements for QIT recognition.
+Ohio implements the federal exception at OAC 5160:1-6-03.2, effective June 1, 2021, which sets out the state's specific requirements for QIT recognition.
 Miller Trusts that comply with both the federal authorizing statute and the Ohio implementing rule are recognized; trusts that fall short on either standard are not, and the applicant is treated as if no trust existed at all.

-When you need a Miller Trust and when you do not
+When you need an Ohio Miller Trust and when you do not

 Applicants below the SIL do not need a Miller Trust.
 If gross monthly income is $2,981 or less, the applicant qualifies for LTC Medicaid on income alone (asset and clinical eligibility tests still apply separately).
-Setting up a Miller Trust when not required is not wrong per se, but it adds complexity and cost without benefit.
+Setting up a Miller Trust when it is not required is not wrong, but it adds complexity and cost without benefit.

 Applicants above the SIL must use a Miller Trust for any of the following Medicaid pathways: